Bapiggott/IsaacDroneControl/README.md

 ## 📜 License

-This project is licensed under...
+This project is licensed under...-->
 <!--the MIT License.
 See the LICENSE file for details.

 ![Footer Image](https://via.placeholder.com/1200x200.png?text=Thank+You+for+Visiting)-->
+-->